apache/pulsar/docs/ClusterSetup.md

 ## Monitoring

+### Broker stats

-Pulsar metrics can be collected from the brokers and are exported in JSON format.
+Pulsar broker metrics can be collected from the brokers and are exported in JSON format.

 There are two main types of metrics: